 Cognitive behavioural advances into coaching are presently well stabilised and it is one of the most studied, powerful and widely used forms of personal coaching.
 It is now widely understood that cognitive behavioural therapy not only serves ‘best’ in the treatment rooms but it is further ‘expert practice’ in business coaching services.

-- CBT helps people to achieve their potential and reach their goals.
+- CBC helps people to achieve their potential and reach their goals.

-- CBT challenges debilitating ideas, improves motivation, self-value and problem-solving skills.
+- CBC challenges debilitating ideas, improves motivation, self-value and problem-solving skills.

-- CBT is goal orientated and intends to develop new ideas and responses that become internalised as new healthy routines.
+- CBC is goal orientated and intends to develop new ideas and responses that become internalised as new healthy routines.

-- CBT matches the needs of a broad spectrum of clients.
+- CBC matches the needs of a broad spectrum of clients.

-- CBT enables the patients to achieve independence from their mentor by teaching them to ‘coach themselves’.
+- CBC enables the patients to achieve independence from their mentor by teaching them to ‘coach themselves’.

-- CBT applies the techniques in non-therapeutic way to the problems of everyday life facilitating rapid and efficient outcomes.
+- CBC applies the techniques in non-therapeutic way to the problems of everyday life facilitating rapid and efficient outcomes.

 Recovery coaching tool works on the basis of encouraging people to: